Hearing on Huntington Beach Desalination Plant Postponed

 Coastkeeper pleased to see regulatory agencies ensuring proposal meets state environmental standards

-ORANGE COUNTY – August 23, 2016—Last week, Poseidon Water agreed to postpone the hearing on its proposed Huntington Beach Desalination Project and work with state regulators on a process that will ensure a rigorous review of the project.
+ORANGE COUNTY – August 22, 2016—Last week, the California Coastal Commission agreed to postpone the hearing on Poseidon Water’s proposed Huntington Beach Desalination Project.
 Orange County Coastkeeper says this is good news for residents and ratepayers because the review process is designed to protect the county’s valuable coastline, clean air and water and ensure proposed desalination projects serve the public interest.

-“Poseidon has been preying on drought fears to try to fast track this billion-dollar project, but the decision to work with the regulators will provide due process and smart safeguards for the public,” says Coastkeeper Executive Director Garry Brown.
+“Poseidon has been preying on drought fears to try to fast track this billion-dollar project, but the Coastal Commission’s agreement with Poseidon underscores the State’s commitment to due process and smart safeguards for the public,” says Coastkeeper Executive Director Garry Brown.

-Poseidon has racked up a dozen water quality permit violations at its Carlsbad desalination plant in the past year including polluting the ocean with toxic discharges, so the State will look especially close at Poseidon’s application to renew an outdated National Pollutant Discharge Elimination System (NPDES) water quality permit for the Huntington Beach project.
+Poseidon has racked up a dozen water quality permit violations at its Carlsbad desalination plant in the past year for polluting the ocean with toxic chemicals, so the State will look especially close at Poseidon’s application to renew an outdated National Pollutant Discharge Elimination System (NPDES) water quality permit for the Huntington Beach project.

 “Last year, California adopted new rules to ensure all desalination projects demonstrate the need for the water they want to produce, identify appropriate sites and use the best available technology to minimize harm to sea life,” says Brown.
 “As proposed, Poseidon’s Huntington Beach plant would not be in compliance with those rules.”